-Every Friday since August of 2018, Greta has walked out of school to go sit outside, often by herself, of the Swedish Parliament with a homemade sign, in order to raise awareness about climate change and the urgency of the crisis.
+Every Friday since August 2018, Greta has walked out of school to go sit, often by herself, outside the Swedish Parliament with a homemade sign, in order to raise awareness about climate change and the urgency of the crisis.

 Her words—and her actions—have inspired others around the world to act as well.

-Just a year from her first school strike, on September 20, she inspired millions of young people to lead and participate in a global climate strike in 150 countries around the world, including major demonstrations in India, Australia, Islamabad, Paris and the United States.
+Just a year after her first school strike, on September 20, 2019, she inspired millions of young people to lead and participate in a global climate strike in 150 countries around the world, including major demonstrations in India, Australia, Islamabad, Paris and the United States.

 Her approach to inspiring others may not “feel good” to everyone all the time.
-She is blunt and isn’t shy about calling individuals out—particularly leaders of business and government—for their role in the climate crisis.
+She is blunt and isn’t shy about calling out individuals—particularly leaders of business and government—for their role in the climate crisis.